Self-Strengthening Movement: Background

-First phase (1861–72)
+First phase (1861–1872)

 Photo of a 27-year-old Prince Gong.

 The movement can be divided into three phases.
 The first lasted from 1861 to 1872, emphasized the adoption of Western firearms, machines, scientific knowledge and training of technical and diplomatic personnel through the establishment of a diplomatic office and a college.
+Feng Guifen believed that adopting Western technology was the best way to adapt to Western pressure.

 The Tongwen Guan was established in 1862 by the joint advocacy of Prince Gong and Wenxiang, offering classes in English, French, Russian and German, in order to train diplomats to engage with Westerners.
 Li Hongzhang founded a similar language school in Shanghai in 1862, and another such school was established at Guangzhou in 1863 and Fuzhou in 1866.
 These schools became the pioneering vehicles of Western studies; in 1867 Astronomy and Mathematics was added to the Tongwen Guan curriculum.

 The Chinese government officials were dominated by a desire to maintain peaceful relations with the Western powers through "trust", "faithfulness", "softness" and "patience", and they persuaded the Chinese public to accept Western presence in the treaty ports.
 However, foreign activities not covered by the treaties were strictly prohibited.

 After the First Opium War, Western newspapers began to be translated into Chinese as a means of obtaining information about the West, and after 1851 this was expanded to Western books.
 These efforts were spearheaded by the Tongwen Guan and the Jiangnan Arsenal and distributed throughout the country.
 The Jiangnan Arsenal translated a total of 143 Western books in the period of 1868–1879.
 Chinese intellectual enthusiasm for Western science soared.